asheredia/deep-amc-radioml/README.md

 **At low SNR (≤ −6 dB):** all models converge to similar accuracy (~4–28%).
 The classification problem is dominated by noise and architecture choice has minimal impact.

-**In the transition region (−4 to +6 dB):** LSTM-based models pull ahead, benefiting from explicit sequential modeling of inter-symbol dependencies.
-The gap widens significantly above 0 dB.
+**In the transition region (−4 to +6 dB):** LSTM-based models stand out, benefiting from explicit sequential modeling of inter-symbol dependencies.
+The gap is more noticeable above 0 dB.

 **At high SNR (≥ +10 dB):** LSTM, CNN+LSTM, CNN+GRU and ResNet1D saturate around 96–97%.
 The CNN and Transformer plateau at ~91% — the Transformer's patch-based tokenization fragments inter-symbol phase transitions, limiting discrimination of high-order PSK schemes (16PSK, 32PSK).